 There are many options and preparatory degrees to become a reading specialist, and all lead to different outcomes and career types.
 Let us help you decide which degree or certification fits your goals.

 With an M.Ed. in Curriculum & Instruction-Reading Education, you can strengthen your instructional skills for effective teaching of reading and learn how to develop reading programs and literacy coaching at the elementary and secondary school levels.
 This program also prepares you for literacy work in community colleges, industry, adult education programs, commercial education centers, and private practice.
-Classes for the M.Ed. degree can be taken online, at our main campus or at our regional centers in Northern Virginia, Richmond or Newport News.
+Classes for the M.Ed. degree can be taken online or on-grounds in Charlottesville.

-The Ed.D. in Curriculum & Instruction-Reading Education doctoral-level program prepares you for college or university positions or for positions in public schools with specific responsibilities for instruction, including reading intervention.
+The Ed.D. in Curriculum & Instruction - Leadership in Reading and Literacy area of emphasis prepares you for college or university positions or for positions in public schools with specific responsibilities for instruction, including reading intervention.
 Through coursework, a clinical internship, and practical experience, you will be expected to make recommendations to solve an important problem that teachers face in the classroom.

 By earning a Ph.D. in Education—Reading Education, you can become a true expert in the field and work in either higher education or research organizations.
 Rigorous coursework, an apprenticeship and practical experiences prepare you to produce original research contributing to the knowledge base of Reading Education.
 Classes for our doctoral programs can only be taken at our Charlottesville main campus.